 How Much Do Online Cooking Classes Cost?

 Prices will vary for each course and class.
 Some, like The Kitchn cooking school and Better Homes and Gardens, are free.
-Others, like Home Cooking New York or The Chef and the Dish, charge by class or device ($45 for Home Cooking NY, $299 for The Chef and the Dish).
+Others charge by class or device.
 Other courses are designed as a subscription model, allowing you to access all the courses and classes for one fee.

 We carefully researched numerous articles, scanned reviews, and consulted with cooking instructors and cooking students to find the best criteria for what makes a successful online class.
 We opted to highlight a wide range of classes and courses that suit everyone's needs, whether it’s a free course that you can do on your own, a budget-friendly lesson for your family and kids, or a luxury couples class.